madetech/handbook/roles/senior_reliability_engineer.md

 ### To continuously practice TDD, including small incremental refactorings throughout the process of delivering software, with the intent to ensure low cost of change

 We expect our engineering team to practice TDD discipline to a high standard.
-This is not something we simply pay lipservice to, we expect it to be a default in every engineer day to day day to day
+This is not something we simply pay lipservice to, we expect it to be a default in every engineer' day to day

 ### To continuously translate user needs into fast, maintainable, automated high-level tests as appropriate